93% of Google searches now end without a click

 10. Measure your citation rate

 How do you know your GEO strategy is working?
 Measure whether AI engines cite you.
-This is a new space, but tools exist:
+Tools that exist today:

 - HubSpot AEO Grader (free)